skynettoday/skynet-today/_posts/overviews/2020-11-19-state-of-deepfakes-2020.md

 **Citation**

-This piece is an updated and expanded version of blog posts originally released in 2015 on www.andreykurenkov.com.
-Please cite this version.
+This piece is an updated and expanded version of the blog post [Have Deepfakes influenced the 2020 Election?](Have Deepfakes influenced the 2020 Election?).

 For attribution in academic contexts or books, please cite this work as